cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 ### `ingressClass`

-If the `ingressClass` field is specified, cert-manager will create new Ingress resources in order to route traffic to the `acmesolver` pods, which are responsible for responding to ACME challenge validation requests.
+If the `ingressClass` field is specified, cert-manager will create new `Ingress` resources in order to route traffic to the `acmesolver` pods, which are responsible for responding to ACME challenge validation requests.

-If this field is not specified, and `ingressName` is also not specified, cert-manager will default to create *new* ingress resources but will **not** set the ingress class on these resources, meaning *all* ingress controllers installed in your cluster will server traffic for the challenge solver, potentially occurring additional cost.
+If this field is not specified, and `ingressName` is also not specified, cert-manager will default to create *new* `Ingress` resources but will **not** set the ingress class on these resources, meaning *all* ingress controllers installed in your cluster will serve traffic for the challenge solver, potentially occurring additional cost.